spectrum-health-systems/AvatoolWebService/README.md

 The good news is that myAvatar™ functionality can be extended via Netsmart's myAvatar™ Web Services, and/or custom web services that are written by myAvatar™ users.

-The Avatool Web Service is one such custom web service which includes various tools and utilities for myAvatar™ that aren't built into the official release, and provides a solid foundation for building additional functionality quickly and efficiently.
+The Avatool Web Service is one such custom web service which includes various tools and utilities for myAvatar™ that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.

 # FEATURES
-* Several tools and utilities for use with myAvatar
+* Several built-in tools and utilities for use with myAvatar™
-* A solid foundation to build custom tools and utilities
+* A solid foundation to build additional custom tools and utilities

 # REQUIREMENTS
 * A location to host the Avatool Web Service via HTTPS
-* Access to your myAvatar LIVE environment from the Avatool Web Service
+* Access to your myAvatar™ environments from the Avatool Web Service
-* Familiarity with the C# programming language

 # BEFORE YOU BEGIN
 There are a few things you should know before using the Avatool Web Service in your myAvatar environments.

-First, some components will need to be customized before they can be used at your organization.
+First, some components of the Avatool Web Service will need to be customized before they can be used at your organization.
+These components, and the customization that they require, are detailed various documents in this repository.
+You'll know what needs to be changed, and what it needs to be changed to, as long as you follow the instructions.

 You'll also need a location to host the Avatool Web Service.
 You can pay Netsmart to host your custom Web Services (easier?), or use a web server of your choice (harder?).
 In our environment, the Avatool Web Service resides on a Microsoft Windows Server 2019 with IIS.
-I took [notes on setting up IIS for the Avatool Web Service](https://github.com/APrettyCoolProgram/Avatool-Web-Service/blob/master/doc/Notes%20on%20setting%20up%20IIS%20for%20the%20Avatool%20Web%20Service.pdf), if you decide to go that route.
+I took some [notes on setting up IIS for the Avatool Web Service](https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/doc/Setting-Up-IIS-10)(YMMV), if you decide to go that route.

-If you would rather start with a completely blank Web Service project for Visual Studio, you can follow the instructions for [creating the Avatool Web Service](https://github.com/APrettyCoolProgram/Avatool-Web-Service/blob/master/doc/Creating%20the%20Avatool%20Web%20Service.md).
-This will give you an empty Web Service that can be used with myAvatar.

 # GETTING STARTED
 Before we continue, please verify you have met the [requirements](#requirements).